EliaSulimanov/Cessna-182-Lights/README.md

  Next upload this code to your ATtiny85 using arduino as ISP.

  ### Using
  All you need to do is just wire your breadboard/pcb as [Here](#breadboard) and connect the tx pin to your RCs TX 4'th channel.
- You are ready to go!
+ You are good to go!

 ## Breadboard
 ![Minimal PCB](https://i.ibb.co/0MRKQrC/cessna-lights-small-pcb.jpg)